-The music industry can seem quite overwhelming when it comes to choosing the software that works for you.
+The music industry can seem quite overwhelming when it comes to choosing the audio recording software that works for you.
 From Ableton to Cubase, there is an extensive range of platforms available, each with their own niche, functions, features, and reasons for making it your own.

 However, perhaps considered an underdog in the industry, there’s Pro Tools.
 You may have seen this audio platform mentioned here and there, but perhaps you’re now wondering why you should be thinking about it?
 Could this be the software you’ve been looking for?